Guidance for Licensees with Alcohol Privileges: Effective Immediately

 - Signs may not advertise any manufacturer, or contain any brand advertising.

 - A distributor is not obligated to provide any such signage, and an on-premise restaurant or tavern may not require a distributor to provide such signage as a condition for selling any alcohol to the restaurant or tavern.

 This is only valid during the time period the Governor’s COVID-19 Proclamation for business restrictions is in effect.

-This is to provide additional clarity on allowable food and alcohol service at liquor licensed locations with golf course service.
-Golf courses need to follow the Governor’s proclamations and adhere to the phase approach described in the governor’s office communications.
+This is to provide additional clarity on allowable food and alcohol service at liquor-licensed locations with golf course service.
+Golf courses must follow the Governor’s proclamations and adhere to the phase approach of the recovery plan.

-In an effort to clarify the information, golf courses currently having approval for alcohol sales and service on the golf course may sell alcohol to go, as outlined in other advisements, as well as conduct sales and service for patron consumption while golfing on the course.
+Golf courses currently having approval for alcohol sales and service on the golf course may sell alcohol to-go, as outlined in other advisements, as well as conduct sales and service for patron consumption while golfing on the course.
 Alcohol may be picked up at the clubhouse point of sale, or via cart service on the golf course.
 Until phasing allows for on premises consumption, golf courses may not allow consumption and gatherings in the indoor or outdoor dining areas of their licensed location.

 Clarifications for Industry Members Regarding Purchases of Alcoholic Beverages for First Responders

 The LCB has received recent questions relating to opportunities to support first responders and health care workers by allowing people to buy alcoholic beverages for workers in these fields.
 Guidance has been provided to stakeholders directly.
 A general advisement is available here.

 Licensees Producing Hand Sanitizer